emipa606/AncientRimCore/README.md

 The Core mod keeps all shared content of the other mods of the series, like research projects, work stations and apparel.

 Details:
-In the Core mod you'll find following content:
+In the Core mod you&apos;ll find following content:
 Metals: Iron, copper and bronze as they were some of the most important metals from until and during the Middle Ages.
 Work stations: A fueled smelter to process these metals and a tailoring bench for your historical fashion needs
 Weapons: a lance and a curved sword named falx